Synthetic air data system: Commercial Aircraft

 SADS has been implemented in some of the most advanced modern commercial aircraft such as the Boeing 787.
-The ADS on Boeing 787 calculates a synthetic airspeed from the angle of attack measurement, inertial data, accurate Lift coefficient, and aircraft mass (validated after takeoff).
+The ADS on Boeing 787 calculates a synthetic airspeed from the angle of attack measurement, inertial data, accurate lift coefficient, and aircraft mass (validated after takeoff).
 The synthetic airspeed has helped the Boeing 787 recover from the erroneous airspeed measurement.

 Unmanned Aerial Vehicles

-SADS has also been implemented for Unmanned aerial vehicle UAVs (drones).
+SADS has also been implemented for unmanned aerial vehicles (UAVs).
 The motivation of SADS for UAVs is that most of the low-cost air data systems on the small Unmanned Aircraft System (UAS) are not reliable.
-Also, having multiple air data sensors (e.g., Pitot tubes) on small UAVs is not feasible due to stringent size, weight, and power constraints.
-SADS can significantly increase drones' overall reliability in both Line-Of-Sight and Beyond Visual Line-Of-Sight (BVLOS) drone operations.
+Also, having multiple air data sensors (e.g., pitot tubes) on small UAVs is not feasible due to stringent size, weight, and power constraints.
+SADS can significantly increase drones' overall reliability in both line-of-sight and beyond visual line-of-sight (BVLOS) drone operations.
 Recent academic research has focused on improving SADS's accuracy, fault detectability, and reliability of the ADS used on small UAS by leveraging SADS.

 Air Data Triplet

 Definition of airspeed $V_a$, angle of attack $\alpha$ and angle of sideslip $\beta$ on a small Unmanned aerial vehicle.

-The airspeed $V_a$, angle of attack $\alpha$, and angle of sideslip $\beta$ represents the air data triplet, and the current state of art of SADS is to estimate these three quantities either together or separately.
+The airspeed $V_a$, angle of attack $\alpha$, and angle of sideslip $\beta$ represents the air data triplet, and the current state of the art of SADS is to estimate these three quantities either together or separately.
 One way to estimate the air data triplet is use the wind triangle relationship.
 Mathematically, the wind triangle equation is shown below: